KushBlazingJudah/feditext/README.md

-I have previously done a great deal of work on [FChannel's codebase](https://github.com/FChannel0/FChannel-Server), however I very quickly lost interest in the project after doing a huge amount of work converting a good portion of the code to Fiber and restructuring a good chunk of the codebase.
+I have previously done a great deal of work on [FChannel's codebase](https://github.com/FChannel0/FChannel-Server), however I very quickly lost interest in the project after doing a lot of work converting a portion of the code to Fiber and restructuring a good chunk of the codebase.
 I was generally burnt out of programming at that time so I turned my attention to other projects outside of programming, however eventually got the courage back and worked on other programming projects and pushed FChannel off to the